Emiliano González Navero

 Emiliano González Navero (16 June 1861 – 18 October 1934) was a Paraguayan politician of the Liberal Party, he served as President of Paraguay on three occasions and as Vice President of Paraguay on two occasions.

 His life

-He was one of the great survivors of the War against Triple Alliance.
-He attended elementary school at his beloved hometown and high school at the Colegio Nacional de la Capital.
+He was one of the survivors of the War against Triple Alliance.
+He attended elementary school in his hometown and high school at the Colegio Nacional de la Capital.

 He was graduated from Law School at the Universidad Nacional de la Capital.
 Practiced law in 1887 and then acted in the judicial branch as a judge during the government of Juan Antonio Escurra.
 He was married to Mrs. Adela Lima, who died on 7 September 1928.
 Emiliano, retired from any public activity, died at home, very far away from his country, in the United States on 18 October 1934.

 His Administration

 He was three times President of the Republic.
 Also, he was elected as Vice President of the Republic, holding the same position under the presidencies of Benigno Ferreira from 1906 to 1908 and José Patricio Guggiari from 1928 to 1932.

 Upon Ferreira was overthrown by the coup of 2 July 1908, González Navero assumed the temporary presidency on July 5 of that year.
 After the constitutional period expired, he handed the position over to Manuel Gondra on 25 November 1910.
 Less than two months later, this President resigned and a period of anarchy started in the country, which led him again to take the temporary presidency on 25 March 1912.
 A few months later, on 15 August 1912, he handed over command to constitutional president Eduardo Schaerer, which meant the beginning of using such date as the starting date for future presidential terms.
 During his second term peace was reached in the country, after two long years of civil war.

 He later served again as Vice President of José Patricio Guggiari from 1928 to 1932, and in that capacity acted as substitute of president from 26 October 1931 to 28 January 1932 because Guggiari temporarily resigned to undergo impeachment following the unfortunate events of 23 October 1931.

 His Administration was formed by the following politicians: Foreign Affairs, Dr. Félix Paiva; Internal Affairs, Eduardo Schaerer, Finance, Dr. Gerónimo Zubizarreta (who later became a prestigious Minister of Foreign Affairs and defender of national sovereignty), Justice, Religion and Public Education, Dr. Manuel Franco, and War and Navy, Manuel Gondra.